inBeat/inbeat-website/content/top-influencers/tiktok/barbers/united-states/dallas/_index.md

 ---
-title: Top 10 Barbers TikTok Influencers In Dallas in 2023
+title: Top 10 Barbers TikTok Influencers In Dallas In 2023
 description: >-
   Find top barbers TikTok influencers in Dallas in 2023.
-Most popular hashtags: #fyp #dallas #duet.
+Most popular hashtags: #dallas #fyp #texas #barber.
 platform: TikTok
-hits: 4
+hits: 6
-text_top: Discover the best TikTok accounts on inBeat.
+text_top: Identify the most popular TikTok accounts on inBeat.
-text_bottom: inBeat holds 4 TikTok influencers like this in Dallas, United States for you to pitch.
+text_bottom: Our database has 6 TikTok influencers like this in Dallas, United States for you to pitch.
 profiles:
   - username: "elgalvanjr"
     fullname: >-